DeanPDX/DeanPDX.github.io/_posts/2017-03-19-creating-and-consuming-dotnet-core-libraries.markdown

 Note that I'm not running `dotnet build` because `dotnet pack` by default first builds the project.
 You can trigger a pack without a build by passing the `--no-build` option in to the command line.

 ## Referencing the Package as a Dependency
-Now we have a library and a NuGet package.
-Now let's create a console app that references it:
+Now that we have a library with a NuGet package, let's create a console app that references it:

 {% highlight bash %}
 Deans-MacBook-Pro:Projects deandavidson$ mkdir MathApp